ACL Tear Wilbur Park, MO

 Internal Factors

-These are related to the structure and anatomy of the body.
+These concern the structure and anatomy of the knee and legs.
 Examples include:

 • The anatomical differences between men and women